 Introduction to Money Market Account

-Money market account refers to the account which is the hybrid of a saving account and the checking account where the rate of interest on the money deposited in this account is higher when compared with the saving or the hybrid account but at the same time, there are requirements with respect to maintenance of the monthly minimum balance and the maintenance fees.
+Money market account refers to the account which is a hybrid of a saving account and a checking account where the rate of interest on the money deposited in this account is higher when compared with the saving or the hybrid account but at the same time, there are requirements with respect to maintenance of the monthly minimum balance and the maintenance fees.

-This are different from the traditional saving account as well as the checking account that are being offered by the banks and the other financial institutions, however, they have some of the features of both the saving and the checking account.
-In MMA the facilities such as checks writing, debit card transactions, interest on the balance, etc are available.
-Also, there is safety insurance available in the case of most of the money market accounts.
+These are different from the traditional saving account as well as the checking account that is being offered by the banks and other financial institutions, however, they have some of the features of both the saving and the checking account.
+In MMA facilities such as checks writing, debit card transactions, interest on the balance, etc are available.
+Also, there is safety insurance available in the case of most money market accounts.

 Features of Money Market Account